claire-tsui/Claire-Tsui/README.md

    - Dates: Sept 2021 - Jun 2025

 ### Intro
-💬 My interests span web development and data analysis, and am receptive to embracing new experiences.
+💬 Currently a full-stack developer at GIGABYTE.
+My interests span web development and data analysis, and am receptive to embracing new experiences.
 As I progress in my career, I am excited to leverage the knowledge and skills acquired from the internship and academic endeavors to continue building innovative and impactful digital solutions.